 \subsubsection{Multi-Scaled Input}

-In more recent works, researchers opt to fuse segmentation in different scales.
-Such algorithms take multi-scaled inputs concatenate and fuse them on many levels of the network to generate the segmentation mask either in sequential manner as in \cite{Christ2016} or in one-shot as in \cite{Fang2020}.
+In more recent works, researchers opt to fuse segmentations on different scales.
+Such algorithms take multi-scaled inputs, concatenate, and fuse them on many levels of the network to generate the segmentation mask either in a sequential manner as in \cite{Christ2016} or in one shot as in \cite{Fang2020deep}.